chef-boneyard/chef-fundamentals/slides/more-cookbooks/01_slide.md

 More Cookbooks

 * Apply apt, chef-client, and fail2ban recipes via a base role
-* Add apache2 recipe to webserver role
+* Include apache2 recipe in webserver recipe
 * Download and examine the haproxy cookbook